nulogy/nucop/README.md

 This is useful in CI if you do not want developers to add new `Layout/` violations, etc.

-Also, if `nucop regen_backlog` is used to regenerate the TODO file, any cops that had TODO violations, but no longer have vioations are automatically added to enforced cops list.
+Also, if `nucop regen_backlog` is used to regenerate the TODO file, any cops that had TODO violations, but no longer have violations are automatically added to enforced cops list.

 2. `nucop modified_lines`